-Applicants who are resident in the UK need to apply directly to the UK Border Agency (also known as ‘Leave to Remain’).
-Processing times can vary greatly if applying from outside the UK.
-For ‘in country’ applications, processing times stand at around 3 – 4 weeks.
+Applicants who are resident in the UK need to apply directly to the UK Visas & Immigration This is known as ‘Leave to Remain’.

 If your application is successful you will be granted either Entry Clearance or Leave to Remain.
-Those applying from within the UK will also receive a biometric ID card.
+You will normally will be issued with a biometric ID card or ‘BRP’.